buzzfeed/phonon/README.md

 class UserUpdate(Update):
     def state(self):
         # Return a dict of only the attributes you set yourself.
 Didn't set any?
 Great.
 Don't override it.
+    def reset_states(self):
+        # Return a dict of how to reset any fields you added and will execute on.
+Didn't set any or not using process recovery?
+Great.
+Don't override it.
     def merge(self, other):
         # Merge an instance of this class with another, combining state.
     def execute(self):